romainsacchi/carculator/docs/modeling.rst

-Diesel and gasoline plugin hybrid vehicles are modeled as a composition of an ICE vehicle and a battery electric vehicle to the extent determined by the share of km driven in battery-depleting mode (also called “electric utility factor”).
-This electric utility factor is calculated based on a report from the ICCT [24], which provides measured electricity utility factors for 6’000 PHEV *private* owners in Germany in relation to the vehicle range in battery-depleting mode.
+Diesel and gasoline plugin hybrid vehicles are modeled as a composition of an ICE vehicle and a battery electric vehicle to the extent determined by the share of km driven in battery-depleting mode (also called "electric utility factor").
+This electric utility factor is calculated based on a report from the ICCT [24], which provides measured electricity utility factors for 6'000 PHEV *private* owners in Germany in relation to the vehicle range in battery-depleting mode.

 A first step consists in determining the energy consumption of the PHEV